By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 MOREDUN ANIMAL HEALTH LTD / SCIENCE PHOTO LIBRARY MOREDUN ANIMAL HEALTH LTD / SCIENCE PHOTO LIBRARY

-False-colour transmission electron micrograph (TEM) of a colony of the Gram-negative bacterium, Vibrio cholerae, the cause of cholera in humans.
-Each sausage-like bacterium has a single, polar flagellum, by which it moves.
-Cholera is an acute infection of the small intestines causing vomiting & diarrhoea leading to potentially fatal dehydration.
+False-colour transmission electron micrograph (TEM) of the Gram-negative bacterium Vibrio cholerae, the cause of cholera in humans.
+The comma-shaped bacterium moves using its tail-like flagellum.
+Cholera is an acute infection of the small intestines causing vomiting & diarrhoea leading to rapid & potentially fatal dehydration.
 The bacterium is a water borne pathogen, transmitted to humans through drinking water contaminated by human or animal faeces.
 Outbreaks of cholera are associated with poor sanitary conditions & often occurs in epidemic proportions.
-Magnification: x2,300 at 35mm size.
+Magnification: x6,000 at 35mm size.

 Model release not required.
 Property release not required.